freemocap/documentation/docs/index.md

 This is the official and most up-to-date place to find documentation for the FreeMoCap project.

-Our documentation is very much a work in progress, so we appreciate your patience, support, and engagement!
+Our documentation is a continuous work in progress, so we appreciate your patience, support, and engagement!

 !!! tip-full-width "Quick start: Take me to the skeletons!""
-     Head on over to our [Tutorials](getting_started/index.md) section and work through the [Single-Camera Recording](getting_started/single_camera_recording.md) walkthrough.
+     Head on over to our [Tutorials](getting_started/index.md) section and work through the [Single-Camera Recording](getting_started/single_camera_recording.md) walkthrough tp get started using FreeMoCap!

 ## Helpful Links